Krizeon/CS452-Ross-Traffic/README.md

 3. Begin to aquire data
 4. Developed a functional Background Subtraction Algorithm Using Open CV2
 5. Creating a graph for each day of the week to visually represent the data that we produce

-#### Our original Plan:
-1. Collecting data.
-(10/31 ~ 11/13)
-2. Working on code to:
-    * Get our background subtracted white blobs to be more connected (11/4)
-    * Remove any outliers like the grey noise or people wandering around (11/11)
-    * Define what a line of people looks like in our algorithm ( 11/11)
-    * Remove as much noise as possible ( 11/4)
-    * Establish thresholds that allows us to dictate how (full) the dinning all is at a given time(This was removed due               to time constraints)

-3. Aggregate video data from Ross Dining Hall for the next two weeks (10/31 ~ 11/13)
-4. Finish implementing thresholds to our code (11/4)
-5. Create a graph of our data that shows when peak times are in Ross Dining Hall for each day of the week

 #### Results: